mchaiken/pd1-Quizlet-Chaiken-Piccato-Romanoff/Log.md

 6/3 - Aida - Added to LoadSet, completed enqueue and dequeue methods; flashcards can now be stored in a queue from the text file

 6/3 - Nick - capital letters and some improvements for efficiency

+6/3 - Miranda - Fought with Textboxes to make them more universally usuable and working on creating a page to enter the name of a new set

+6/4 - Miranda - Worked on file output so it appropriatedly writes to files with correct file names.
+Additionally added background images

 6/5 - Aida -In LoadSet folder, now able to display flashcards in a set and their definition.